-The label indicates that “NPRO” is the name given to a proprietary blend of whey protein isolate and potato protein isolate.
-The NPRO ingredient a product of another company called Socius Ingredients LLC.
+The letters NPRO is short for “energy protein.”
+Its a name given to a proprietary blend of whey protein isolate and potato protein isolate.
+The NPRO ingredient a product of a company called Socius Ingredients LLC.
 Their website is SociusIngredients.com.

 What Are The Sweeteners?

-According to the bottle I have, the sweeteners in the product are provided by natural and artificial flavors and sucralose (Splenda).
-I'm not sure what natural and artificial flavors are in the product.
-Most supplements – and foods – I see don't disclose information on artificial and natural flavors.
+The sweeteners in the supplement are provided by natural and artificial flavors and sucralose (Splenda).
+What are the natural and artificial flavors?
+Not sure.
+Most supplements – and foods – don't disclose information on artificial and natural flavors.

-How Does It Compare to 5 Hour Energy?
+How Does It Compare to Regular 5 Hour Energy?